 Recommended Policy Changes

-CCAR believes the following amendments could help balance the contract relationship:
+In addition to defending contract farmer protections proposed and finalized by USDA, CCAR also believes the following amendments could help balance the contract relationship:

 Such an amendment enhances the power of producers and their cooperatives to stabilize farm income by providing mutual obligations for good faith bargaining.
 This amendment gives marketing cooperatives the leverage to compel negotiations, providing participation in contract development reflective of the farmers’ economic investments.
 Any such amendment must also include strengthen the enforcement ability of the Secretary of Agriculture.

 - Amend to the Packers and Stockyards Act to provide enforcement authority for GIPSA over all live poultry operations.